winduum/winduum-docs/docs/docs/use.md

 Or you could only use [TailwindCSS plugin](/docs/config) with its benefits and make your own complex UX/UI project written mostly in CSS/SASS/LESS.

+## Why?
+The question inevitably arises: Why introduce yet another UI component library into the mix?
+Simply because Winduum is different in a few areas than the others.

+1. It focuses on web standards, accessibility and minimum javascript
+2. It's progressive, uses modern features and standards
+3. It's framework-agnostic, so it can be used in any scenario
+4. It's source code is plain CSS and JS, so it can be also used without a build step

 ## Framework-agnostic
 Winduum is **framework-agnostic**, so you are able to create your own components using your preferred framework.
 Javascript primitives can be also adapted in any framework.

 If there is interest, pre-built components may be developed for popular frameworks.
-Currently, only [`winduum-vue`](https://www.github.com/winduum/winduum-vue) and [`winduum-react`](https://www.github.com/winduum/winduum-react) are in the process of development and some components have usage and installation examples in the docs.
+Currently, only [`winduum-vue`](https://www.github.com/winduum/winduum-vue) and [`winduum-react`](https://www.github.com/winduum/winduum-react) are in the process of development and most of the components have usage and installation examples in the docs.

+## Modern CSS Features
+Staying ahead of the curve, Winduum leverages modern CSS features, allowing you to harness the power of the latest specifications and improve overall styling capabilities.
+All of these are supported in current browsers.

+- **CSS Properties**
+- **CSS Logical Properties**
+- **CSS Nesting**
+- **Modern pseudo selectors** such as `:where`, `:is` and `:has`
+- **Modern CSS reset**
+- **Low specifity or layers**
+- **CSS color-mix**

+**Winduum** is all about accessibility and web standards that can be used in any framework.

 ## Naming
 In your projects it's recommended to prefix component classes for better clarity.
 Some of these are already used for various components.

 * **UI** - `ui-name` (ui components)